Best College Majors for Highest Paying Jobs: 2018 Edition

 If you want to know more about computers than where to find the “shift” key, then a degree in Information Technologies may be perfect for you.
 You can find many different careers with this degree, including web application development, IT management, and software developer.

 Web development is a lucrative career that generally requires only a bachelor’s degree, or even an associate’s in some cases.
-These professionals have an average pay of $63,490, but the bottom 10% earns around $33,000.
-Advancement and experience is key in this profession.
-The BLS says that computer occupations like information technologies are expected to grow by 12%.
+These professionals have an average pay of $82,860.
+Advancement and experience is key in this profession, and the BLS says that computer occupations like information technologies are expected to grow by 12%.

 - American Public University Bachelor of Science in Information Technology